GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Vector-Search.md

 7. Repeat steps 2-4 for the `customers` and `sales` collections by modifying the collection name in the `addCollectionContentVectorField` function call (each collection only needs to be vectorized once).

-8. Once complete, remove all calls to the `addCollectionContentVectorField` function from the main function.

-9. Save the file.
+8. Save the file and run the code again to import data.

 ## Use vector search